LydellJones/gitexcercise/README.md

-Hey, just testing if you can see this
+Hey, just seeing if you can see this